rdegges/rdegges-blog/articles/2012/how-to-have-fun-programming.md

-% How to Have Fun Programming
+Title: How to Have Fun Programming
-%
+Date: 2012-06-03 03:20
-%
+Author: Randall Degges

-# How to Have Fun Programming
+Tags: programming, philosophy

 [![Kenpachi][]][]